kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 // VolumeSnapshotDeltaSpec is the spec of a VolumeSnapshotDelta resource. type VolumeSnapshotDeltaSpec struct {
   // The name of the base CSI volume snapshot to use for comparison.
-  // If not specified, return all changed blocks.
+  // If not specified, return the delta between the first snapshot
+  // since volume creation and the target snapshot.
   // +optional
   FromVolumeSnapshotName string `json:"fromVolumeSnapshotName,omitempty"`